 Most people newly diagnosed with Type 2 will do just as well taking only generic metformin (starting with a small dose and working up as the body gets used to it) especially if they combine metformin with the technique described here: How to Get Your Blood Sugar Under Control.
 It really works.
 Even for people who have had diabetes for as long as a decade.

-Tradjenta and JentaduetoAs of Summer 2011 there is yet another FDA-approved DPP-4 inhibitor drug available that is very similar to Onglyza.
+Tradjenta and JentaduetoAs of Summer 2011 there was yet another FDA-approved DPP-4 inhibitor drug available that is very similar to Onglyza.
 It is named Tradjenta in the U.S. and Trajenta elsewhere.
 Based on its prescribing information, which you can read HERE, it shares with Onglyza the characteristics that it makes very little change in blood sugar, costs a fortune, and causes the same significant immune-system related side effects--most notably the permanent sinus headache/runny nose that is a result of DPP-4 inhibition in the sinues--as well as raising the risk of pancreatitis.

 In patients whose A1cs averaged 8.1% and whose fasting blood sugar averaged 178.4 mg/dl Trajenta lowered A1c to a still dangerous average 7.5% and lowered the fasting blood sugar to a rampantly damaging average of 165.1 mg/dl.